digital-flowers/jquery-polymer/README.md

 `$("#element").find(":shadow")` this psudo selector refere to any elemnt shadow root

-also this plugin fix jquery offset() function for the any element inside a webcomponent (shadow root)
+also this plugin fix jquery offset() function for any element inside a webcomponent (shadow root)